sathiscode/section-to-course/README.rst

     git+https://github.com/open-craft/section-to-course.git

-...to the ``requirements/private.txt`` file of your Open edX installation, and then run ``pip install -r requirements/private.txt``. ``section_to_course`` is currently only known to work with OpenCraft's Nutmeg fork of Open edX, so you will need to use that fork.
-We expect it will work with newer upstream versions within a few weeks.
+...to the ``requirements/private.txt`` file of your Open edX installation, and then run ``pip install -r requirements/private.txt``.
+If you're developing locally without the platform, create a virtualenv using the latest Python 3.8 release, and then run ``pip install -e .`` from the root of this repository.

 Development
 -----------